-Scalp Micropigmentation technicians have to place the pigment in the basement membrane of the epidermis layer of the scalp – yes, it’s technical stuff – and also make it look natural.
+Scalp micropigmentation technicians have to place the pigment in the basement membrane of the epidermis layer of the scalp – yes, it’s technical stuff – and also make it look natural.
 To do this they use an extremely fine needle designed specifically for SMP.

 As for the pigment, that’s unique to SMP too.
 The specialised pigments used are matched to your existing or previous hair colour, and your skin tone.

 The pigment doesn’t penetrate the skin as deeply as a tattoo, so it will lighten after 3 to 5 years depending on your lifestyle (e.g. sun exposure).
-When it does pale, it’s only a matter of having minor touch ups to bring it back to its prime – and no, it won’t ever turn blue!
+When it does lighten, it’s only a matter of having minor touch ups to bring it back to its prime – and no, it won’t ever turn blue!

 What happens in a SMP procedure?

 We can’t speak for all SMP clinics, but at our clinic, Foli Sim, these are the steps we take to make sure you’re happy with your results:

 1. You’ll begin with a free comprehensive consultation with the practitioner who will be performing your treatment.
 This will ensure they understand your needs and that you have all your SMP questions answered.